 Fear of Technology

 I try to imagine a world without technology and I am amazed at how blank my mind becomes.
 Without technology, our modern world would likely collapse.
 Would our lives be perceived as boring without technology?
 I cannot imagine not having the ability to watch Game of Thrones every week; I cannot speculate traveling the long distance in order to buy goods in another country and how difficult communication would be.
 Technology has brought such advancements in our lives that I can barely get a picture of life without it and yet we still have individuals who fear technology.
-Most of the technophobia is brought about by science fiction movies and rumors that draw a picture of how humans may one day become inferior due to technological advancements and creations as a result of technology.
+Most technophobia seems to stem from incomplete ideas and baseless fears which draw a picture of how humans may one day suffer due to technological advancements and creations as a result of technology.

 The Internet is at the forefront as one of the most feared aspects of modernity by technophobic individuals.
 Talk to anyone that fears the advancement of technology, and they will tell you of how immoral the Internet is and that it has brought more harm than good.
 For instance, an aunt of mine blames the Internet for ruining her son’s life, who is unfortunately a porn addict.
 She therefore has banned all her children from accessing the Internet.
 I have tried countless times to explain to her that watching porn is a choice just like choosing to drink beer or to smoke cigarettes and that she should have been more watchful of what material her son was accessing over the Internet – but all has been in vain.
 The Internet has a lot of benefits, ranging from research, communication, socializing, running a business, to common shopping.
 How one would think of it as solely destructive is an issue I am yet to fully comprehend.